 Every year, the Graduate Division makes available a predetermined amount of funds to each graduate program to be distributed among prospective applicants.
-In making admissions decisions, Departments decide how to allot this money among an entering class of students for Graduate Division Fees and Stipends.
-All students receive some of these funds in the form of fees and stipends in their first year or two.
+In making admissions decisions, departments decide how to allot this money among an entering class of students for Graduate Division Fees and Stipends.
+Many students receive a portion of these funds in the form of fee fellowships and/or stipends in their first year or two.
 The cohort of students, whether M.A. or Ph.D., entering in a particular year, will not necessarily all receive the same or similar award amounts.

 Students with exceptional academic records, and desirable out-of-state students, are also eligible for additional funds directly from the Graduate Division.

-Applicants should pay close attention in the reward letter to the type of funding received in a given year from Graduate Division.
+Applicants should pay close attention to the type of funding received in a given year from Graduate Division outlined in the award letter.
 Usually a stipend will be paid out in the quarter (or quarters) in which the student is not working as a Teaching Assistant.
 In the first two years, most students receive a combination of stipend and Teaching Assistantship.